Columbia Car Accident Attorney

 While you can file a claim on your own, a professional attorney can ensure that you do not miss any important legal deadlines or accept any low settlement offers.
 Insurance companies often house insurance agents and lawyers highly skilled at minimizing claims, leaving you with a payout nowhere near fair.

-How Long Do I Have to File a Claim in Columbia?
+How Long Do I Have to File a Claim in Missouri?

 The state of Missouri allows car accident victims five years after the accident occurred to file a claim.
 If your loved one suffered an untimely death because of a crash, Missouri only grants three years to file a wrongful death claim.
 These deadlines may seem far off, but the clock runs out quickly.
 The more time an attorney has to review and prepare your case, the better chance you have at winning a favorable outcome.